yvan/titanicdeath/README.md

 an online web app that that will tell you whether you would have died on the titanic or not.

+The first question you are probably asking is:

+why did i die? or

+why did i live?

+The biggest determining factor in whether

 # phase 1:

 i completed the webapp with a basic logistic regression model. i wanted to get the web app stuff out of the way first so i could then play around with which model to use.